yebh17/InterArrivalTimes_calculator/README.md

 ## About the application

-A simple project to calculate the udp data rates from the raw outputs gathered from DPMI/trafficgenerators
+A simple project to calculate the udp data rates from the raw outputs gathered from DPMI/trafficgenerators and plot graphs for the inter-arrival times.

 ## Steps

 - `git clone https://github.com/yebh17/datarates_calculator.git`
 - `cd datarates_calculator`
+- `pip3 install -r requirements.txt`
 - `make`

-NOTE: 'plot' is still WIP